OpenCyphal/nunavut/docs/templates.rst

 given a template ``common_header.j2``::

    /*
-    * UAVCAN data structure definition for nunavut.
+    * Cyphal data structure definition for nunavut.
     *
     * Auto-generated, do not edit.
     *